recule556688/Global_Sort/README.md

     .exe, .bat, .sh, .py, .pyw, .msi, .apk, .app, .deb, .rpm, .bin, .dmg, .run, .jar

+### 📂 And now folders customisable by the user

+- With the new update, you can now add your own folders to the program.

+  - To do so, simply select option `8` in the main menu and follow the instructions.
+You can add as many folders as you want and they will be saved in a file called "folders.json" in the "User_files" folder.
+The program will then read the file and add the folders to the list of folders to sort.

-### 🛠️ And now custom extensions customisable by the user
+### 🛠️ And now extensions customisable by the user

 - With the new update, you can now add your own extensions to the program.

-  - To do so, simply select option 9 in the main menu and follow the instructions.
+  - To do so, simply select option `9` in the main menu and follow the instructions.
 You can add as many extensions as you want and they will be saved in a file called "extensions.json" in the "User_files" folder.
 The program will then read the file and add the extensions to the list of extensions to sort.

 ## 🌍 Supported Languages